LimitPoint/ReverseAudio/README.md

 Reversing audio is performed in 3 steps using [AVFoundation]:

-1. Read the audio samples of a file into an `Array` of `[Int16]`
+1. Read the audio samples of a file into an `Array` of `[Int16]` and reverse it
-2. Reverse the array and create audio samples from the reversed array
+2. Create an array of sample buffers [[CMSampleBuffer]] for the array of reversed audio samples
-3. Write the reversed samples to a file
+3. Write the reversed sample buffers in [[CMSampleBuffer]] to a file

 The top level method that implements all of this, and is employed by the `ReverseAudioObservable` is: